dev-nurai/dev-nurai/README.md

-### Hi there 👋
+# Hello!
+I'm Nurai 👋

-I'm a self-taught full-stack developer with entry-level experience in building web applications and APIs.
+A self-taught full-stack developer with entry-level experience in building web applications and APIs.
 I am also a community believer.
 When I'm not at the keyboard, I enjoy playing cricket, exploring new destinations, or catching up on my favorite movies.

 ### My technical skills:
  - C# / .NET Core